VIP000/XtNodeParser/README.markdown

 ## About

 XtNodeParser is a PHP based class which is inspired from xtgem visual mobile site building tool.
-This parser covert <xt:some_tagname  ...some attribute ../>
+This parser covert &it; xt:some_tagname  ...some attribute ../&gt; For example
-For example
-<xt:tdate format="y-m-d" /> will return current date and time
-Full list of XtNodeParser functionality can be found on there developers site.
+&it; xt:tdate format="y-m-d" /&gt;  will return current date and time Full list of XtNodeParser functionality can be found on there developers site.